sreejeshraj/jasypt-camel-spring-boot/README.md

 java -cp jasypt-1.9.3.jar org.jasypt.intf.cli.JasyptPBEStringDecryptionCLI input="3YAI79Zf8JzqNCoHB4ukyxD1fV33gs7v" password=jasypt-master-password algorithm=PBEWithMD5AndDES

+You may use the batch file as well.
+That is much simpler to use as expected (No longer you need to know the java command and the class name etc).
+Try it out to understand.

+Go to bin directory and use like below:

+<Installed_Location>\jasypt-1.9.3\bin>encrypt.bat input="My Secret to encrypt" password=master_pwd

+<Installed_Location>\jasypt-1.9.3\bin>decrypt.bat input=zmgrupGJtldPDIrdeMmqreQLHzK4naOp password=master_pwd

 You can add key in application properties as jasypt.encryptor.password=jasypt-master-password OR
 You can also give it on runtime as program argument --jasypt.encryptor.password=jasypt-master-password